 4 ways to protect your eyes from cataracts

 All too often, time is all that's needed for cataracts to develop.
 Like any other part of the body, decades of use and exposure can cause deterioration.
 The changes are small at first, so little you won't even notice.
-But as time goes on your risk of developing cataracts will inevitably rise.
+But as time goes on your risk of developing cataracts will inevitably rise and you may start to experience common symptoms of cataracts.

 If you already have cataracts, we can provide surgery to replace the lens inside your eye where they develop.
 But that doesn't mean you have to sit around waiting for cataracts to start impacting the things you love.
 You can't control everything, but here are four things you can do to potentially reduce your risk.